 With that said, we arrive back to “Don’t throw the baby out with the bathwater.”
 With Christmas upon us and the start of a new year, it seems like a perfect time to start fresh and we can start with baby Jesus.
 We can start by simply being honest and courageously asking ourselves some honest questions.
 Are you exhausted?
 Are you tired of holding in all the shame, guilt and fear of rejection?
 Are you lonely?
 Are you tired of being angry?
 Are you sick of yourself?
 Are you sick of everybody else?
 Are tired of fighting for control and failing?
 Do you have everything and it feels like nothing?
 Is life crushing for you?
 Are you ready to give up the charade?
 Have you arrived at the top or the bottom, and everything just seems meaningless?
 Does your christianity or your belief system puff you up and make you a self-righteous, hypocritical and arrogant a…hole?
 Can you be honest about your deep need as a human being to be known and loved, to want friends and to belong to people who want to belong with you?
 Are you tired of fighting?
 Are you sad?
 Are you ready to be vulnerable?
 Are you unhealthy?
 Do you have a broken heart?
 Or do you have tears that need to be wiped?
 If so, then Jesus (The Way, The Truth and The Life) simply says “Come to me, ALL who toil and are burdened and I shall give your rest.
 Take my yoke upon yourselves and learn from me, because I am gentle and accommodating in heart, and you will find rest for your souls; For my one is mild and my burden light.”
 (Matthew 11:28-30)

-The only thing you need is your truth to meet The Truth who through your own humility will find lying in humility.
+The only thing you need is your own truth to meet The Truth.
+By confessing the truth, you will discover the place where truth lives- in humility.